 10 small or 5 medium fully ripe tomatoes, halved, seeds scooped out, and juices squeezed out

-2. Microwave on high until collapsed and the juices are released, about 10 minutes.
+2. Microwave on high until collapsed and the juices are released, 5 to 10 minutes, depending on size and juiciness.
 Remove and let cool until no longer steaming hot.

 3. Gently turn over the tomatoes with a metal spatula, placing them cut sides up.
 Spoon the pulp that has fallen away back into the centers.
 Microwave until the tomatoes are shrunken and almost dried but still supple, not charred, 10 to 15 minutes.
 Set aside until completely cool and firm.
 Store in the refrigerator for up to 1 month, or freeze until next tomato season.